 Vietnam is home to exotic and beautiful natural wonders.
 It has a complex history and a fascinating culture.
 More and more people are traveling each year to Vietnam to discover their limestone islands, the cave systems in Phong Nha-Ke Bang, and more.
 But travelers often wonder if vaccines are necessary to travel to Vietnam.
 Currently, there are no compulsory vaccinations o immunizations for Vietnam.
 However, it is advised to check with a doctor or healthcare professional about the recommended vaccines for Vietnam.
 This might vary depending on the country where you live.

-Besides worrying about which vaccines are necessary to travel to Vietnam, many travelers wonder if they need a visa to enter Vietnam.
+Besides worrying about which things are necessary to travel to Vietnam, many travelers wonder if they need a visa to enter Vietnam.
 Most foreign visitors must have a visa to travel to Vietnam for tourism purposes.
 The country launched an online visa system to simplify the process of getting a visa.
 The Vietnam eVisa is available to citizens of 80 countries.

 The eVisa for Vietnam grants the holder a stay of 30 days in the country.
 This tourist visa for Vietnam can also be used for other purposes including business, journalism, studying, or visiting friends and family.
 Travelers must meet the Vietnam online visa requirements and should have a valid passport, a digital passport photo, and email address and a debit or credit card.

 Which vaccines should I get to travel to Vietnam?

 Even though there aren’t immigration regulations in Vietnam that require foreign travelers to get vaccinated, there are some immunizations that are recommended for most travelers.

 These are the recommended travel vaccinations for Vietnam: